moshekatz/moshekatz.dev/public/optimize-for-humans/index.md

 **There are more reasons than ever to optimize our onboarding, codebase and processes for humans.**

-Let's wrap up a few of the principles we went over:
+Here's a recap of the principles we went over:

 - **Treat LLMs like new hires** - The same principles that make onboarding easy for humans also help LLMs perform better.
 - **Facilitate local reasoning** - Promote tools and patterns that allow to worry about each part of your code in isolation, without holding the entire system in your head.